 High performance tires integrate soft rubber compounds that enhance traction and yield superior performance when cornering at increased speeds.
 Diminished tread lifespan is a disadvantage.

 Summer tires are ideal for seasons without snow.
 They are designed to reduce noise and facilitate smooth driving and handling at high speed.

 All-weather tires have a greater number of tread kerfs than the summer version.
 These tires are suitable for areas with short snow seasons.
-They feature a mix of characteristics enabling driving on dry and wet roads in summer and snowy or icy roads during winter.
+They feature characteristics that enable driving on wet roads in summer and snowy and icy roads during winter.

-Truck and bus tires -- Also called heavy-duty tires, these tires are used in such vehicles as commercial freight-carrying trucks, dump trucks, and buses.
-They are divided into groups based on vehicle position, including drive axle, steering or trailer.
+Truck and bus: Also called heavy-duty tires, these tires are used in vehicles such as commercial freight trucks, dump trucks, and buses.
+They are divided into groups based on vehicle position, including drive axle, steering, or trailer.
 Particular reinforcements, materials, and tread parameters permit operation with heavier loads.

-Off the road (OTR) tires -- Casings of this type are best suited for construction vehicles, including backhoes, graders and wheel loaders.
+Off the road (OTR): Casings of this type are best suited for construction vehicles, including backhoes, graders, and wheel loaders.
 The construction is either bias or radial.
 The bias structures are fabricated with numerous reinforcing plies enabling them to handle heavy loads and severe conditions.

 Sport touring tires are ideal for long, straight rides with medium cornering loads.